 Java 8 is a revolutionary release of the world’s #1 development platform.
-It is includes a huge upgrade to the Java programming model, and coordinated evolution of the JVM, Java language, and libraries.
-Java 8 includes features for productivity, ease of use, improved polyglot programming, improved performance and security.
+It includes a huge upgrade to the Java programming model and a coordinated evolution of the JVM, Java language, and libraries.
+Java 8 includes features for productivity, ease of use, improved polyglot programming, security and improved performance.
 Welcome to the latest iteration of the largest, open, standards-based, community-driven platform.

 Lambdas, Part 1 by Ted Neward